Rectus/openxr-steamvr-passthrough/readme.md

 - User adjustable color parameters and opacity.
 - Override mode for applying passthrough to applications that do not support it.
 The passthrough view can be blended either additively, using chroma keying, using alpha, or using depth.
 - The floor projection height can be shifted up to get correct projection on an horizontal surface such as a desk.
 - Supports 3D stereo reconstruction to estimate projection depth, using OpenCV.
-Includes support for Weighted Least Squares disparity filtering, and Fast Bilateral Solver filtering.
+Includes support for Weighted Least Squares disparity filtering, as well as a GPU-based Joint Bilateral disparity filter.
+- Supports stitching the feeds from both stereo cameras into each output view.
+Areas occluded in one eye on wide aspect camera systems, such as on the Valve Index, can be filled in by the other camera.
-- Supports custom fisheye lens rectification instead of using the OpenVR pre-rectified output.
+- Supports custom camera rectification instead of using the OpenVR pre-rectified output.
 - Supports compositing the passthrough based on scene depth, for applications that supply depth buffers.
 - Basic support for USB camera input.
 This can be used alone or in conjunction with the depth provided by a stereoscopic HMD camera.
 The camera can either be attached to a tracked SteamVR device, or be set up in a static position.
 Manual calibration is required.
 - Supports several OpenXR vendor extensions, including partial support for `XR_FB_passthrough`.
 - Basic temporal filtering available for both the camera images and stereo reconstruction depth.
+- Supports bypassing the normal SteamVR camera interface to access raw low-latency camera frames.

 ### Limitations ###